Koenigseder/pixelart/README.md

 - `/web`
   - Method: **GET**
-  - Get the frontend in this project - Of course the code can be modified, so you can use your own frontend.
+  - Get the frontend of this project - Of course the code can be modified, so you can use your own frontend.
 At the moment it's a very simple HTML canvas

 - `/api/ws`
-  - Method: **GET**
+  - WebSocket endpoint for real time updates of the canvas and updating single pixels' color
-  - WebSocket endpoint for real time updates on the canvas
+  - Get a complete canvas object every time it updates (see `/api/canvas` for response object)
-  - Returns a complete object each time (see `/api/canvas` for response object)
+  - To update a pixel send a message with needed information (see `/api/pixel` request body for sample message)

 - `/api/canvas`